-Aspiring office managers may need only a high school diploma, but some employers require these professionals to hold a degree in business or management.
+Aspiring office managers may only need a high school diploma, but some employers require these professionals to hold a degree in business or management.
 Office managers maintain records, manage office facilities, and coordinate operations between departments.
 They need excellent communication, managerial, and problem-solving abilities.

 - Food Service Manager

-While some food service manager positions require only a high school diploma and years of service industry experience, many positions require some college education.
+While some food service manager positions require only a high school diploma and years of service industry experience, many positions require some level of college education.
 Food service managers oversee operations in establishments such as restaurants and hotels.
 They supervise employees, manage budgets, order supplies and ingredients, and ensure that the establishment complies with regulations.

 Bachelor's Degree in Business Management